In our study of 1 Timothy chapter two, we compare the Old Testament worship at the temple to the freedom that we have in Christ to be the temple.

 Paul refers back to chapter 1 and the fact that some had rejected the authority that had been granted to Timothy by God.
 Paul urges us to pray for everyone especially those that have been put in places of authority.
 That is even more appropriate to us today in that it seems that there is a general lack of respect for our spiritual and political leaders.
 We often forget that they would not be in their positions if God did not want them there.
 Christians spend so much time arguing about politics and even bashing some leaders but it is very rare that we see a call to prayer for those same leaders.

-This is good, and pleases God our Savior, who wants all men to be saved and to come to knowledge of the truth.
+This is what God, our Deliverer, regards as good; this is what meets his approval.
+He wants all humanity to be delivered and come to full knowledge of the truth.

 It pleases God when, by faith, we do not argue over the leadership but instead take them to God in prayer.
 We must remember that God's goal is for everyone to be saved through the knowledge of Jesus Christ.
 Arguments, name calling, and such things will not accomplish this goal but a peaceful attitude of prayer can make a big impact.